Strata Global

 Minimize environmental impact:

-Slope protection is detrimental in environmental conservation efforts as it curbs erosion of soil and rocks.
+Slope protection is beneficial in environmental conservation efforts as it curbs erosion of soil and rocks.
 Slope failures can lead to soil erosion and sedimentation in water bodies.
 This in turn can impact the aquatic ecosystems.

 Protect infrastructure: